dfinity/portal/docs/developer-docs/integrations/sns/testing/testing-before-launch.md

 ### On the mainnet

-Once a developer has tested the process of an SNS, it is highly recommended they do an **"SNS testflight" [on mainnet](./testing-on-mainnet.md)**.
-An SNS testflight is when a developer deploys their dapp (to mainnet) and hands control of it to a mock SNS (on mainnet).
+Once a developer has tested the process of an SNS, it is highly recommended they do an **"SNS testflight" [on the mainnet](./testing-on-mainnet.md)**.
+An SNS testflight is when a developer deploys their dapp (to the mainnet) and hands control of it to a mock SNS (on the mainnet).

 **The main intent of performing an SNS testflight is for a developer to experience how a dapp works *after* it has been decentralized, so developer can make sure their dapp is ready for decentralization.
 It does not test the actual process of decentralizing it.**